SteeltoeOSS/Documentation/docs/connectors/microsoft-sql-server.md

 # Microsoft SQL Server

-This connector simplifies using Microsoft SQL Server in an application running on Cloud Foundry.
+This connector simplifies using Microsoft SQL Server.
 The connector is built to work with `System.Data.SqlClient` and provides additional extension methods for using the Entity Framework.

 This connector provides an `IHealthContributor` that you can use in conjunction with the [Steeltoe Management Health](/docs/management/health) check endpoint.